-If your property is a HMO, or it is in an area designated for selective licensing, you may also need a licence to rent it out.
+If your property is a HMO, or it's in an area designated for selective licensing, you may also need a licence to rent it out.
 Check to see if you need a licence

-You are also advised to establish ;awful use of your premises under planning legislation.
+You are also advised to establish lawful use of your premises under planning legislation.
 It is advisable to contact the Council's Planning and Building Control departments for advice.
-Contact: email@example.com and firstname.lastname@example.org
+Contact: firstname.lastname@example.org and email@example.com

-See how much Council Tax we charge for empty properties (including second homes) since the rules changed in April 2013.
+See how much Council Tax we charge for empty properties (including second homes).